Secondary Occupants / Animals & Architecture

 6. Research Assemblage

 Photographs taken in the course of researching the Secondary Occupants project.
 There is not a fixed number of images , printing methods or arrangement.
 The Assemblage is different each time it is installed.
 The images are pinned to the wall using nickel plated steel t-pins.
-See all of the photographs on the Research Assemblage page.

 A series of paper cuts, prints, and collages connecting to the themes of the project.